 This is another story draft I’ve had on me for a few years.
 It’s the first horror type of writing I’d ever tried, though later I was playing around with weird fiction.

-“Ingrid, c’mon and let’s skedaddle!” he yelled down the stairs.
+“Ingrid, c’mon!” he yelled down the stairs.
 She would still be down there dressed in her lab coat, peering into the microscope–theories crossing her beautiful mind, a few lines creasing her fair brow, her hazel eyes full of suggestion and charm.
 He had it on for her, had since they began working together seven years prior.
-But, like any sort of unrequited affair, the feelings were one-way, lonely, and tossed aside when possible.
+But, like any sort of unrequited affair, the feelings were lonely and tossed aside when possible.
 Like now.
 Sure, it would be awesome if she would even come over and share a few brewkies tonight.
-It was always fodder for later fantasy.
 There was one thing for certain: Ingrid Bailey never got with her coworkers in that way.
 Rumor was that she didn’t like men in that way or perhaps anyone in that way.
 Her mystery only piqued the mostly male crew’s interest and curiosity.

 Ingrid let out a defiant reply, but it was too soft for Charlie to hear and he yelled back, “Suit yourself, woman!
 I’m out of here.”